vijaysharm/gezzoo-node/README.md

 * Design the 'opponent guessed right' page
 * Design the 'opponent guessed wrong' page
 * Design the 'game over' page

+## User Stories
+* The user can start a new game
+* The user can see a list of on-going games

+## Reminders
 * What happens if a user attempts to cheat by changing the URL to skip a stage.
 We need to have a game engine on the server that checks whether or not we're transitioning to the right states from the client (i.e. don't allow a client to guess before they've answered their opponent.
 Don't let them guess twice, etc..)
 * Make sure the back button also sets the UI to its "new state" given that the user just performed an action.